MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-aggregator.md

 Set parameters to limit the items that will be fetched and saved.
 Items must match all the conditions defined here to be included.

+ #### Schema files

+ Web-accessible URL for a Murmurations schema.
+Schemas added here help the aggregator plugin handle the data that's being received from the network, validate it, and display it appropriately.
+Add any schemas that you are retrieving data for.
+When this value changes and the settings are saved, the plugin will attempt to download the referenced schemas, as well as any fields that are linked from them, and assemble a combined local schema that will match the data from the profiles.
+This may take a few moments for large schemas.

+ #### URL for field map file

+An optional URL for a file that maps fields in the WP data base to fields in the schema.
+If the data you're collecting doesn't include `name` or `primary_url` fields, a custom field map file is required to map schema fields to required WP DB fields.
+Otherwise this can probably be left as default unless you are working with a specialized configuration.

 #### Template override path
 Local path to an alternate template directory.
 This path overrides the normal template hierarchy.

 #### Logging mode
 Set whether and how log files are written.